 Perception Research at an Emotional Level

 At the Sport Science Perception Research Lab in Portland, Oregon, sports scientists are taking perception research to an emotional level.
 The team uses technology to help athletes tackle obstacles to improvement, which can be as much about their emotional relationship with their footwear as their athletic performance or even a shoe’s construction.
+Simply put, they are performing sneaker emotion research.

 “Every athlete wants to be better, but not many want to change.
 Many times, the obstacle to change isn’t that they doubt the performance of the shoe, it just doesn’t look good and feel good.
 Not every athlete can articulate exactly what they’re feeling,” says researcher Paul Francis.